NYPL/digarch/accessioning/inventorying-digital-media-accession.md

 When digital media is encountered during accessioning of archival collections separate boxes of media are prepared for transfer by Collection Management.

+When digital media is encountered during processing of archival collections it is separated from folders and prepared for transfer by processing archivists.

 |When commercial software is present do not enter it in SPEC or label it.
 Send commercial software as is to Digital Preservation.|

 Digital media separation procedures are detailed in this document.
 The workflows may vary based on media types  encountered but the general steps are as follows: